davatorium/rofi/doc/rofi-manpage.markdown

    The number of entries required for **rofi** to go into lazy filter mode.
-   In lazy filter mode, it won't re-filter the list on each keypress, but only after **rofi** been idle for 250ms.
+   In lazy filter mode, it won't re-filter the list on each keypress, but only after **rofi** been idle for 200ms (see lazy-filter-timeout).
 Experiments shows that the default (5000 lines) works well, set to 0 to always enable.

    Default: *5000*

+`-lazy-filter-timeout`

+  Number of miliseconds for the lazy filter to react on input.

+  Default: *200*

 `-auto-select`